mspnp/aks-baseline-regulated/docs/deploy/11-validate-cluster-access-and-bootstrapping.md

-# Jump box access and Flux are validation
+# Validate cluster access and boostraping

-Now that [the AKS cluster](./11-aks-cluster.md) has been deployed, and your [bootstrapping images have passed through quarantine](./10-pre-bootstrap.md), the next step is to Jump box access and Flux are validation.
+Now that [the AKS cluster](./10-aks-cluster.md) has been deployed, and your [bootstrapping images have passed through quarantine](./09-pre-cluster-stamp.md), the next step is to validate cluster access and boostraping.

 ## Expected results